filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 ## Specification

+Conceptually, this FIP temporarily locks the maximum possible gas spend for each sender at the start of a tipset.
+Those funds remain reserved until the sender’s messages have finished executing, preventing them from being transferred elsewhere during the same tipset.

 ### Overview (non-normative)

 This specification introduces tipset-wide gas reservations for explicit messages.
 Concretely, for each tipset the node constructs a canonical explicit message list `M(T)` and reserves, per sender, the maximum possible gas cost of that sender’s messages in `M(T)`.
 While the reservation session is open, the execution engine enforces all non-gas value transfers against the sender’s **free balance**, defined as on-chain balance minus remaining reserved amount.
 At message completion, the sender is charged only for actual gas consumption and the reservation is released; the refund effect is realized by increasing free balance as the reservation is decremented, without changing receipt formats.